Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 This repository uses [i18next](https://www.npmjs.com/package/i18next) to provide translations of the website into different languages.

-The [translation](../translation) directory contains a [TOML](https://toml.io/) file with translated text for each supported language - read more in the [translation guide](./TRANSLATIONS.md).
+[translation](../translation) contains a [TOML](https://toml.io/) file with translated text for each supported language - read more in the [translation guide](./TRANSLATIONS.md).

-The EJS files in [src/client/views](../src/client/views) get converted into HTML files for each supported language during deployment to `dist`.
+The EJS files in [src/client/views](../src/client/views) get converted into html files for each supported language during deployment to `dist`.

-The translation text in each EJS file is directly inserted into the corresponding HTML file during deployment.
+The translated text in each EJS file is directly inserted into the corresponding html file during deployment.

-The translation text in each clientside javacript file is stored in the `translations` object, which is initiated directly below the `<head>` tag of each EJS file.
+The translated text in each clientside javacript file is stored in the `translations` object, which is inserted directly below the head tag of each EJS file.

 ## Accounts ##